 Between 2005 and 2009, Miki Kashtan supported the Peace Alliance with monthly coaching calls for its staff and volunteers.
 The purpose of these calls was to assist the group to model its principles of peace in their efforts to create a department of peace in the U.S. federal government.

 A small group of individuals formed Canticle Farm in 2011 as an intentional community and urban farm in one of Oakland’s low-income neighborhoods.
-Since 2013, Miki Kashtan has been supporting this group on a monthly basis to establish agreements and create decision-making systems and others that are aligned with their values and mission.
+Between 2013 and 2019, Miki Kashtan supported this group on a monthly basis to establish agreements and create decision-making systems and others that are aligned with their values and mission.

 Images: “Black Lives Matter Black Friday,” by The All-Nite Images.
 “Troublemaker,” by Scott McLeod.
 Both from Flickr CC license, unaltered.